 Indemnification Obligations.
-As a result of the Company's indemnification obligations in connection with the litigation and government inquiries related to the Company's historical stock option practices, the Company has been paying defense costs for one former officer and employee facing an SEC civil action to which the Company is not a party.
-That former officer and the SEC have settled the civil action.
+As a result of the Company's indemnification obligations in connection with the litigation and government inquiries related to the Company's historical stock option practices, the Company was, in early fiscal year 2012, still paying defense costs for one former officer and employee facing an SEC civil action to which the Company was not a party.
+That former officer and the SEC settled the civil action.
 As a result, during the three months ended December 31, 2011, the Company and the former officer entered into an agreement that released each other from liabilities stemming from the former officer's employment with the Company and materially concluded the Company's indemnification obligations to the former officer.
 The terms of that release agreement have been appropriately considered within the accrual the Company has established for currently pending legal proceedings.